huggingface/transformers/docs/source/task_summary.rst

 transformer-based models are trained using a variant of language modeling, e.g. BERT with masked language modeling, GPT-2 with causal language modeling.

-Language modeling can be useful outside of pre-training as well, for example to shift the model distribution to be
+Language modeling can be useful outside of pretraining as well, for example to shift the model distribution to be
 domain-specific: using a language model trained over a very large corpus, and then fine-tuning it to a news dataset or on scientific papers e.g. `LysandreJik/arxiv-nlp <https://huggingface.co/lysandre/arxiv-nlp>`__.